Maricopa County Executive and Leadership Team

 Leadership Overview

-Maricopa County has 10 executives leading key functions including revenue, operations, technology, and health.
+Maricopa County has 10 executives leading key functions including administration, information technology, revenue, medical services, and board support.

 Leadership Roles at Maricopa County